PrAnaViz/PrAna/README.md

 This package was built as a part of the **Wastewater Fingerprinting for Public Health Assessment (ENTRUST)** project funded by **Wessex Water** and **EPSRC IAA** _(grant no. EP/R51164X/1)_.

+## Disclaimer
+We accept no liability for any errors in the data or its publication here: use this data at your own risk.
+You should not use this data to make individual prescribing decisions.

 [R]: https://www.r-project.org/
 [tutorial]: https://github.bath.ac.uk/pages/kjj28/PrAna/articles/PrAnaViz_Tutoral.html
 [NHS digital]: https://digital.nhs.uk/organisation-data-service/data-downloads/gp-data